JustR0b0t/Arduino-Stream-Deck/README.md

 <b>Setup:</b>
 * Wire everything correctly (Like seen in the Picture)
 * ![image](https://user-images.githubusercontent.com/77331598/212781758-2fd4095f-1f8b-4e87-8e91-cb5b1d56469d.png)
+* Picture made on TinkerCAD, the Arduino Uno is just visible because they had no Leonardo
 * Flash the Arduino Script
 * Run the AHK Script

 <b>License:</b>
-* I dont care what you do with the Stuff in this project, just dont claim you made it yourself ;D
+* I dont care what you do with the Stuff in this project, just dont claim you made it all by yourself ;D